-The panel acting through the presiding officer may enter such orders, including but not limited to, limiting the record on appeal, as it deems appropriate.
+The panel acting through the presiding judge may enter such orders, including but not limited to limiting the record on appeal, as it deems appropriate.

 If a party claims that the transcript does not accurately reflect what occurred before the board or that something material is missing from the record on appeal, the party may file a motion to modify the record with the appellate division.
-The clerk of the appellate division may refer the motion to the Hearing Officer who issued the decision.
-The Hearing Officer may, in response to that motion, or by request of the panel acting through the presiding officer, order preparation of a supplemental record to be filed with the clerk of the division and made part of the record on appeal.
+The clerk of the appellate division may refer the motion to the Administrative Law Judge who issued the decision.
+The Administrative Law Judge may, in response to that motion, or by request of the panel acting through the presiding judge, order preparation of a supplemental record to be filed with the clerk of the division and made part of the record on appeal.

 § 5.
 Time for Briefs

 A party may file a written motion to extend the time to file a brief before the date the brief is due.
 The clerk shall grant motions for extensions of 14 or fewer days if the moving party represents that there is no objection to the motion.
-The panel acting through the presiding officer may grant motions for extensions of more than 14 days, or motions to which a party objects, after reviewing the circumstances of the appeal.
-The clerk or the panel acting through the presiding officer may not grant a motion to extend filed after the due date of the brief for which the motion is filed.
+Additional unopposed requests for extensions may be granted for good cause.
+The panel acting through the presiding judge may grant motions for extensions to which a party objects, after reviewing the circumstances of the appeal.
+The clerk or the panel acting through the presiding judge may not grant a motion to extend filed after the due date of the brief for which the motion is filed.

 If an appellant fails to comply with this rule, the appeal may be dismissed under §3.5.
 If an appellee fails to comply with this rule, the panel may decide the appeal without considering submissions of the appellee, including oral argument in an appeal in which oral argument is otherwise allowed.